-A clinical trial with 120 AML patients has been started in clinical centers in the Russian Federation.
-The aim of this trial is to examine the potential benefits of OncoHistTM in combination with standard therapy: cytarabine with mitoxantrone.
-An additional Non-Hodgkins Lymphoma ("NHL") trial has also been initiated in Russia.
-As an integral part of the Company's strategy, we await later stage clinical data on NHL to determine whether to progress this candidate into US FDA trials.
+A clinical trial with 120 AML patients has been performed in clinical centers in the Russian Federation.
+The aim of this trial was to examine the potential benefits of OncoHistTM in combination with standard therapy: cytarabine with mitoxantrone.
+A Non-Hodgkins Lymphoma ("NHL") safety trial has been successfully completed in Russia.
+As an integral part of the Company's strategy, we intend to await later stage clinical data on NHL to determine whether to progress this candidate into US FDA trials.